If you have a garden with trees and shrubs that lose their leaves when autumn and winter arrive, you will surely need a gas leaf blower.

-- POWERFUL ENGINE: High performance 25cc 2-cycle engine with air volume and air speed up to 430 csm/200 mph.
+- POWERFUL ENGINE: High performance 25cc 2-cycle lightweight engine with air volume and air speed up to 430 csm/200 mph.
 Work more efficiently and effectively on yard work, lawn care, and other projects.

 - EASY-START TECHNOLOGY: Faster starts with 3 simple steps: prime, choke, and pull.

 - EXTENDED NOZZLE: Extended nozzle with integrated scraper provides more precise blowing to help clear stubborn leaves and debris making you well equipped to take on those hard to reach areas.

 Poulan Pro PR48BT – Best homeowner gas leaf blower

 “This is a great blower for your money I purchased it a month …” – by Julian

 This is a great gas blower for the money.

 I live in Northeast Ohio, I saw plenty of reviews saying used it once then it expired, could not use it again!